British Motorcycle Gear BMG Discovery

 The use of YKK zippers is great and should be standard on

 didn't even realize I had pockets on the top until days after

-outer right napoleon pocket is very small and I cannot
+outer right napoleon pocket is very small and I cannot figure

 This jacket is just as waterproof as any other I have worn,

 an all season jacket.
 I myself cannot wear the jacket at anything

 above 40 degrees, and that's without the liner, perhaps I'm

 The liner does fantastic job of keeping the rider warm, and

-looks of a day jacket like some other riding jackets provide,
+the looks of a day jacket like some other riding jackets provide,

 The rain skirt is ingenious, but then again this is a jacket

 pocket that comes out of the left Napoleon pocket and snaps

 to the front is secured to the jacket with some nylon webbing.
-The webbing is

-inhibited by the strap, a small change but would allow you to use the
+strap, a small change but would allow you to use the pocket.

 Second, the hand warmer pockets open via Velcro, this should